-Core courses of this program include:
+Core courses of this program include (courses in bold are taken prior to entering the field):

-- Multicultural Counseling
+• Multicultural Counseling

-- Research and Evaluation

-- Group I: Theory and Practice of Group Interaction
+- Research and Evaluation - Group I: Theory and Practice of Group Interaction (can be taken concurrently with first 100hrs)

 - Group Experience

 - Introduction to Career Counseling

 - Ethical and Legal Issues for the School Counselor

 - Foundations in School Counseling

 - Evidence Based School Counseling Practices

 - Counseling Theories and Techniques

 - Development through the Lifespan for School Counselors

 - Applied School Counseling

 - Consultation and Collaboration for School Counselors

 - Clinical Issues in School Counseling

 - Crisis and Trauma in the Schools

+- Elective (3 credits)

+- Fieldwork requirements (15 credits)

+- Advanced Applied/Pre-Practicum (3 credits; 100hrs)

+- Internship (12 credits; 600hrs)

+- Culminating/Capstone experience

+The School Counseling MEd program is endorsed by the Department of Secondary and Elementary Education (DESE) and accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 The School Counseling Program adheres to both CACREP and the Department of Elementary and Secondary Education (DESE) specific standards and requirements that must be met during the fieldwork experience.
-These standards include, but are not limited to 1.)
-Completion of a supervised practicum experience of 100hrs. in a traditional school setting.
-2.)
-Completion of a supervised internship of 600 clock hours, begun after successful completion of the practicum.
-The internship is intended to reflect the comprehensive work experience of a professional school counselor appropriate to the designated program area.
+These standards include but are not limited to:

+- Completion of a supervised pre-practicum experience of 100hrs. in a traditional school setting. - Completion of a supervised practicum of 600 clock hours, begun after successful completion of the pre-practicum.
+The practicum is intended to reflect the comprehensive work experience of a professional school counselor appropriate to the designated program area.